nicholastay/personal-web/pc.md

 - OS: macOS Mojave 10.14.6 (see [my post](/2021/04/11/fde-mac.html) for more details)
 	- WM: [yabai](https://github.com/koekeishiya/yabai)
-- Surprisingly works pretty damn well still in 2021
+- <strike>Surprisingly works pretty damn well still in 2021</strike>
+	- 2022 update: for some reason the fans spin up so dang often, and it frequently just chugs along... :(
+	- Maybe I'll try reverting to High Sierra to see if it works better some time.

 ## Servers